Care must be taken when cleaning up and disposing of blood after an industrial accident.

 - To begin, secure the area by closing off an area.

-- Open MERI’s Blood Spill Clean and Up and Disposal Kit and remove all the biohazard container and PPE.
-Keep the pre-paid shipping box and Packing materials in safe place as you’ll need them later.
+- Open MERI’s Blood Spill Clean and Up and Disposal Kit and remove the biohazard container and PPE.
+Keep the pre-paid shipping box and packing materials in a safe place as you’ll need them later.

-- Use a tongs to pickup broken glass or bloody tissue.
+- Use tongs to pick up broken glass or bloody tissue.

 - Sprinkle the Absorbent Granules evenly over the Blood or Infectious Waste Spill.
 Wait a few minutes for it to congeal.